thecolourfoundation/rune/README.md

 ---

-What Rune understands
+What Rune Understands

-Rune currently focuses on common JavaScript/TypeScript application structures.
+Rune currently focuses on common JavaScript and TypeScript application structures.

 Frameworks